ryansheehy0/RS_Cheat_Sheets/Data_Structures/stacks_queues_and_lists.md

 ## [Queues](#abstract-data-structures)
 Items are only inserted at the end and removed from the front.

+- **Priority Queue** - A queue where each item has a priority and items with higher priority dequeue first.
+- **Double-ended Queue(Deque)** - Items can be inserted and removed from both the front and back.

 **First in first out(FIFO)** - The first item added to the collection si the first one to be taken out.